The Creation of a Democracy

 The evening meal is actually more a night of Colonial merrymaking.
 The meal itself is a savory colonial dinner, for which there are readily available mugs of ale.
 You dine with The Sons and Daughters of Liberty and can raise your own voice in song as your travelers help to determine the fate of Colonial America!
 This is a historic Tavern atmosphere with boisterous songs and cheerful characters representing Sam Adams, John Hancock, Dorothy Quincy, Paul Revere and other prominent Bostonian’s who have gathered for a liberating night of freedom and fun.
 This dinner experience requires a minimum of 35 people in your group) (B,D)

-Day 3 – The Road to Independence leads to Philadelphia – Dinner at the City Tavern
+Day 3 – The Road to Independence leads to Philadelphia – Dinner at The Revolution House

 In the morning, your group of Patriots will travel to Historic Philadelphia.
 Through New England you pass from MA into RI, CT, NY and NJ before pulling into Philadelphia, Pennsylvania’s Colonial Capitol by late afternoon.